 Various bidding systems are in use at the Club.
 The most common are Acol (Standard English) and Benji Acol.
 Other pairs play 5 Card majors and/or Strong No trump.
 As a matter of courtesy, we expect any pair playing such systems will tell their opponents on arrival at the table.
+For those who play 5 card majors, you should note that the Rules require your partner to "announce" if a bid of 1 Club or 1 Diamond could have fewer than 3 cards.

 All bids must comply with the Regulations which are to be found in the Blue Book .
 For the avoidance of doubt our Club allows conventions to Level 2.
 Players putting together their systems should note that the Blue Book contains restrictions on what bids can be made at Level 2 and general restrictions on all bids, for example that a one level opening bid cannot be made on fewer than 11 HCPs or a minimum of 8 HCPs with a count to 19 with the two longest suits.
 There are also restrictions on opening two level bids both natural requiring at least 5 cards in the suit opened or "strong" as defined in Rule 5 D 1.
-Essentially this requires 16HCPs.
-Whilst it is possible to open a strong two bid or equivalent on fewer points, this needs to be specifically alerted.
-A common explanation would be 8 playing tricks.
-The alert by use of the word "strong" implies 16 HCPs.
+Essentially this requires 16HCPs or 13HCPs with two suits of 5 or more cards.
+Those who use the Benji 2C and weak twos in the major suits need to note that, where the Benji opener is made as a strong suit call, the requirements for a "strong" bid must be met i.e. 16HCPs or 13HCPs with two suits of 5 or more cards.
+The bid should be alerted by your partner.
+There is no longer a requirement for a strong two opening bid to have 8 playing tricks.
+The weak two bid must contain at least 5 cards in the suit bid but there is no minimum strength requirement.
+The latter should be announced by your partner as "Weak"

-Of course this is all technical and we include it only to show that total carte blanche is not permitted.
+Of course, this is all technical and we include it only to show that total carte blanche is not permitted.
 We ask that players consider the restrictions when putting together their partnership agreement and make their alerts clear.